In this page

 Annex A - Fact sheet for patient/service user facing health and social care workers following identification as a COVID 19 contact

 - Staff member should inform manager as soon as a household member has symptoms or tests positive or when they have been identified as a contact via TTP or the COVID app.

 - The staff member has a PCR test performed and has a negative result prior to returning to work.

-- Following negative PCR result, LFD testing should commence on a daily basis up to day 7 from initial exposure, results should be reported on the on-line portal and manager informed.
+- Following negative PCR result, Lateral Flow testing should commence on a daily basis up to day 7 from initial exposure, results should be reported on the on-line portal and manager informed.

 - Consideration is given to the patients/service user with whom the worker has regular contact.
 Please consult the guidance for further information.

 What staff can expect from their employer